-The Stanford Infrastructure Program (SIP) consists of projects and programs proposed and developed for the betterment and general support of the University's academic community and its physical plant.
-The infrastructure system directly supports the academic missions of teaching and research and the overall vitality of the institution.
-This infrastructure will be developed as necessary to improve public safety and service and to promote conservation in land use and resources.
+The Stanford Infrastructure Program (SIP) consists of campus planning and transportation projects and programs for the improvement and general support of the University's academic community, hospitals, and its physical plant.
+Program funding is generated by an internal fee levied on monthly expenditures of all academic and hospital capital projects, as described below.
+The program facilitates the construction of bicycle and pedestrian paths, lighting, outdoor art, campus transit, roads and parking lot infrastructure, connective elements, and other site improvements that directly supports the academic missions of teaching and research and the overall vitality of the institution.
+This infrastructure will be developed as necessary to improve public safety and service, and to promote conservation in land use and resources.

 b.
 Project Eligibility

-Any academic or auxiliary program may identify a need for a potential SIP project and seek SIP funding by submitting a project request to either the Planning Office (SIP-C) or the Transportation Office (SIP-T) as appropriate.
+Any academic or auxiliary program may identify a need for a potential SIP project and seek SIP funding by submitting a project request to either the University Architect/Planning & Design office (SIP-C) or the Stanford Transportation office (SIP-T) as appropriate.
 Each request must represent a project that will provide benefits to more than a single campus user, group, or building and each will be evaluated against the following general criteria:

 c.
 More information